GiantMolecularCloud/PAL/README.md

 PAL
 ===

-Predictive Analysis Library
+SAP HANA predictive analysis library

-Code Snippets/ snippet filename “PAL nn” corresponds to the video it goes with.
+Code Snippets/ snippet filename “PAL nnn” corresponds to the video it goes with.

+For HANA 2.0, Source Data/PAL20.zip has the sample data - this can be set up directly from client via SAP HANA Studio import wizard.

-Source Data/PALSchema.zip has the sample data - this can be set up directly from client via SAP HANA Studio import wizard.
+For HANA 1.0, Source Data/PALSchema.zip has the sample data - this can be set up directly from client via SAP HANA Studio import wizard.

-Source Data/PAL also has the sample data + setup instructions.
+Alternatively, for HANA 1.0, Source Data/PAL also has the sample data + setup instructions.